ErHaWeb/klaro_consent_manager/Documentation/Integrator/HowTo/PreparationsForCustomisation/Index.rst

     EXT:sitepackage/Resources/Private/

-The directories `/Layouts/`, `/Partials/` and `/Templates/` are automatically expected under the path specified here.
-Fluid enriched labels are expected in the `/Templates/Labels/` directory.
-For further information about fluid enriched labels `see here <howto-fluid-enriched-labels>`__.
+The directories `/Layouts/`, `/Partials/`, and `/Templates/` are expected under the path specified here.
+Fluid-enriched labels are expected in the `/Templates/Labels/` directory.
+See :ref:`howto-fluid-enriched-labels` for details.

 ..  directory-tree::
     :level: 5